Ian Clark (basketball): College career

 When Clark enrolled at Belmont University as a freshman in 2009–10, the school was still in the Atlantic Sun Conference (A-Sun).
 He made an immediate impact as its Freshman of the Year as well as being named to the A-Sun Second Team.
-He averaged 14.9 points and 3.3 rebounds per game and was named a Mid-Major Freshman All-American by CollegeInsider.com.
+Clark averaged 14.9 points and 3.3 rebounds per game and was named a Mid-Major Freshman All-American by CollegeInsider.com.

 The following year, Clark was named to the A-Sun First Team as the Bruins went 19–1 in conference play to win the A-Sun regular season championship.
 They also won the conference tournament championship and Clark was named to the all-tournament team.
 The Bruins earned an automatic berth into the NCAA Tournament but lost to Wisconsin in the Round of 64.

 In 2011–12, for the second season in a row, Clark was named to the A-Sun's First Team.
 The Bruins also repeated as regular season and conference tournament champions, qualified for the NCAA Tournament, but once again lost in the Round of 64.
 In Belmont's last season in the Atlantic Sun Conference, Clark averaged 12.7 points, 2.6 rebounds, 2.4 assists and 1.0 steals per game.
 In his final collegiate season in 2012–13, the team moved into the Ohio Valley Conference, and Clark led Belmont to their third straight regular season and conference championships, thus a third straight automatic bid to the NCAA Tournament.
 In the 2013 OVC championship game, Clark out-dueled 2012 OVC Player of the Year and consensus All-American, Isaiah Canaan, as the Bruins prevailed 70–68 in overtime.
-The Bruins lost in the NCAA Tournament's Round of 64 to Arizona, however.
-For the year, Clark averaged 18.2 points, 3.3 rebounds, 2.4 assists and 1.6 steals; he also shot 45.9% from beyond the arc, which was good enough to be ranked third nationally.
-At the end of the season he was named the Co-OVC Player of the Year with Canaan as well as the OVC's Defensive Player of the Year.
+However, the Bruins lost in the NCAA Tournament's Round of 64 to Arizona.
+For the year, Clark averaged 18.2 points, 3.3 rebounds, 2.4 assists, and 1.6 steals; he also shot 45.9% from beyond the arc, which was good enough to be ranked third nationally.
+At the end of the season, Clark was named the Co-OVC Player of the Year with Canaan as well as the OVC's Defensive Player of the Year.

+Clark started every game of his college career.

+On January 8, 2025, Belmont announced that Clark's No. 21 jersey will be retired.
+He became the third Belmont men's basketball player to receive this honor.